Wisdom Teeth Removal in Sparks, NV

 Wisdom Tooth Removal Procedure

-When you visit Northern Nevada Oral & Maxillofacial Surgery in Sparks, NV, for your consultation, Dr. Galea will perform an oral examination and take 3D scans of your mouth.
+When you visit Northern Nevada Oral & Maxillofacial Surgery in Sparks, NV, for your consultation, Dr. Galea or Dr. Curtis will perform an oral examination and take 3D scans of your mouth.
 Most patients undergo IV sedation for this procedure, which puts them into a sleep-like state.

-Dr. Galea will remove any visible wisdom teeth with forceps.
-He may make incisions in the gum tissue or break impacted teeth into smaller pieces for easier extraction.
-Once your wisdom teeth are out, he will place dissolvable sutures as needed, and you will rest until the sedation wears off.
+Dr. Galea or Dr. Curtis will remove any visible wisdom teeth with forceps.
+They may make incisions in the gum tissue or break impacted teeth into smaller pieces for easier extraction.
+Once your wisdom teeth are out, They will place dissolvable sutures as needed, and you will rest until the sedation wears off.
 It is your responsibility to arrange for a responsible adult to accompany you to the surgery, drive you home, and remain with you for 24 hours.

 Cost of Wisdom Teeth Removal in Sparks, NV